svelteuidev/svelteui/apps/docs/src/pages/core/card.md

 `Card.Section` is a special component that is used to remove Card padding from its children while other elements still have horizontal spacing.` Card.Section` works the following way:

-- If the component is a first child in Card then it has negative top, left and right margins
+- If the component is the first child in Card, then it has negative top, left and right margins
-- If it is a last child in Card then it has negative bottom, left and right margins
+- If it is the last child in Card, then it has negative bottom, left and right margins
-- If it is in the middle then only left and right margins will be negative
+- If it is in the middle, then only left and right margins will be negative

 Note that due to certain limitations of svelte, this is not automatic behavior.
 Because of this, `first` and `last` props are exported to declare positioning.

-This may change in the future, as the Group component used to export a `children` prop however, the need for that is gone.
+This may change in the future, as the Group component used to export a `children` prop.
+However, the need for that is gone.
 We've found a way to have runtime checks, but haven't perfected the API yet.

 ```svelte
 <Card.Container p="xl">